Windows CMD Commands: Mastering the Command Prompt

 Use the command to scan for open ports or to check the port protocol type.

-The nslookup command is a DNS infrastructure diagnostics tool for web servers.
+The nslookup command is a DNS diagnostic tool to query DNS records for web servers.
 The command features a non-interactive mode for looking up a single piece of information and an interactive mode for looking up additional data.

 The syntax for nslookup is: